 As the name speaks for itself, a liquidity pool is a pool of tokens locked in a smart contract.
 It facilitates transactions in a DeFi protocol.
-In addition, it is widely used by some decentralized exchanges, which increases market liquidity among market participants.
-So, what exactly does a liquidity pool mean?
+In addition, it is widely used by some decentralized exchanges, increasing market liquidity among market participants.
 Follow this article to find out.

 What is a liquidity pool?

-Liquidity pools are in general very similar to the notion of pooled funds that existed long before now.
-To put it simply, it is like a reservoir formed by pooling funds together.
-Liquidity pools are basically the same, except that they have become popular with the advent of the decentralized finance (DeFi) ecosystem.
+Liquidity pools are generally very similar to pooled funds that existed long before now.
+Simply put, it is like a reservoir formed by pooling funds together.
+Liquidity pools are the same, except they have become popular with the advent of the decentralized finance (DeFi) ecosystem.

 The fact that liquidity is so important is that it largely determines how asset prices change.
-In illiquid markets, a relatively limited number of open orders are open on all sides of the order book.
+In illiquid markets, a relatively limited number of open orders are on all sides of the order book.
 This shows that one trade can move the price substantially in any direction, making the market unpredictable and unattractive.
-Liquidity pools are an essential part of the DeFi revolution, and they appear to have enormous potential.
-Typically, these pools facilitate the exchange of a large number of assets for any other supported asset.
+Liquidity pools are essential to the DeFi revolution and have enormous potential.
+Typically, these pools facilitate the exchange of many assets for any other supported asset.

 But what if no one else is willing to bid again?
 Or what if you don’t have enough money to place a buy order?
 At this time, it is necessary to rely on the participation of market makers.
 Simply put, a market maker is an entity that facilitates transactions, always taking buy and sell orders, thus providing liquidity.
 Therefore, users can conduct transactions without waiting for a counterparty to appear.